Why you should get an appraisal

 Eliminate PMI to lower your mortgage payment

-Private Mortgage Insurance, or PMI, is an additional insurance policy that most lenders ask homeowners to purchase when the amount being loaned to the buyer is more than 80% of the actual value of the real estate.
-Since the extra payment is usually folded into the monthly mortgage payment, it is often forgotten.
-PMI is no longer required when the remaining balance of the loan - whether through market appreciation or principal pay down - dips below the 80% level, making this very unfavorable.
-In fact, the Homeowners Protection Act (HPA) of 1998 was invoked by the United States Congress requiring lenders to dismiss the PMI payments when the loan-to-value ratio conditions have been met.
+Private Mortgage Insurance, or PMI, is an additional insurance plan that many lenders ask homeowners to purchase when the amount being loaned to the homebuyer is more than 80% of the actual value of the property.
+This additional payment is often folded into the monthly mortgage payment and is quickly forgotten.
+This is unfavorable because PMI isn't necessary when the remainder of the loan - whether through market appreciation or principal pay down - dips below the 80% level.
+In fact, the United States Congress implemented a law in 1998 (the Homeowners Protection Act of 1998) that requires lenders to eliminate the PMI installments when the loan-to-value ratio conditions have been met.

-If you'd like to eliminate PMI, Campbell and Cress Appraisal Service, LLC can provide you with a statement regarding the value of your home.
-The price you paid for the appraisal can often be regained in little time because you'll no longer be paying the PMI.
+Campbell and Cress Appraisal Service, LLC will provide you with a statement regarding the value of your home, and the cost of the home valuation can often be recovered in little time because you'll no longer be paying the PMI.

-Get your appraisal from Campbell and Cress Appraisal Service, LLCOrder online
+Order your appraisal from Campbell and Cress Appraisal Service, LLC todayOrder online

-Get a fair valuation on a home for divorce settlements
+Get a clear valuation on a home take make a divorce settlement less stressful

-If the parties need to sell the home, they'll have a better idea of what price to set.
-And if a "buyout" is the chosen option, both parties will feel like they've gotten a fair evaluation.
+The parties will have a better idea of what price to set, if they need to sell the home.
+And on the flip side, if a "buyout" is the chosen option, both parties will feel like they've received a fair assessment.

 Fair and accurate estate liquidation

-The death of a loved one is a painful time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the real estate involved.
-The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, ensuring the maximum degree of discretion.
+Losing a loved one is a hard time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the real estate involved.
+The ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP) binds us with confidentiality, guaranteeing the utmost degree of discretion.

-Most Americans don't have dedicated estate planners or executors to manage these affairs, unlike many wealthy individuals.
-And since a home or other property often makes up an unequal share of the total estate value, understanding the true worth of the real estate at hand is of vital importance to ensuring disputing parties leave knowing they've gotten a fair deal.
+Most Americans do not have dedicated estate planners or executors to take care of these affairs, unlike many wealthy individuals.
+A home or other property often makes up an unequal share of the total estate value, so knowing the true worth of the real estate at hand is of significant importance to ensuring disputing parties leave knowing they've gotten an honest deal.

-We know the headaches associated with an employee relocation.
-That being said, we take great care in setting up a convenient appointment time for the appraisal inspection.
-During our intensive inspection, we recommend relocating employees to provide input on the positive features of their property, along with information regarding any current sales or listings in their neighborhood that they want considered.
+We know the stress associated with an employee relocation.
+That being said, we take great care in establishing an accommodating appointment time for the appraisal inspection.
+During our thorough inspection, we recommend relocating employees to provide remarks on the positive attributes of their property, as well as information about any recent sales or listings in their neighborhood that they want considered.

-Sell your home promptly — for the right price
+Sell your home promptly — at the right price

-A professional appraisal can help you make a more informed decision when determining your asking price, whether you want to sell your home on your own or with the help of a real estate agent.
-Apart from a real estate agent, an appraiser has no vested interest in what amount the house sells for.
-Our fees aren't related to the sales price, but rather they are based on our efforts to complete the appraisal report.
+A professional appraisal will help you make a more informed decision when determining your selling price, whether you want to sell your home on your own or with the help of a real estate agent.
+Unlike a real estate agent, an appraiser has no vested interest in what price the house sells for.
+Our fees aren't a percentage of the sales price, but rather they depend on our efforts to complete the appraisal report.

-We determine the difference in value things like an extra bathroom or a kitchen remodel can make on a daily basis.
-Seeking a professional appraisal is a trusted way to decide what improvements will add value and what an applicable sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long houses are one the market.
+We examine the difference in value things like an extra bathroom or a kitchen remodel can make on a daily basis.
+Seeking a professional appraisal is a reliable way to determine what improvements will add value and what an appropriate sales price is for your home so you don't come up short or have your house on the market an unnecessarily long time, because we're experts in knowing how long properties are one the market.